6 activities to supercharge test automation with AI and ML

 Reinforce codeless automation

 Manually writing scripts is time- and labor-consuming, while AI and ML simplify traditional automated testing within the ability to perform codeless checks.
-Therefore, smart test automation tools assess QA risks, update test cases, detect issues, prioritize tasks, and many more.
+Smart test automation tools assess QA risks, update test cases, detect issues, and prioritize tasks.

 AI, ML, are you there to help test automation?

-According to the World Quality Report 2021-22, last year, companies benefited more from implementing automated testing.
-Two-thirds of respondents (63–69%) perceived better control and transparency of their testing activities as well as increased ROI.
-But they want more.
+According to the World Quality Report 2022-23, last year, companies benefited from implementing automated testing.
+52.7% of respondents improved software quality, 52.1% — perceived better cost control, and 51.7% — accelerated software releases.
+Of course, we all want more.
+Here’s what you can do for that.

-While interacting with the software, AI collects data, makes screenshots, tests the load, and so on.
+While interacting with the software, AI collects data, makes screenshots, and tests the load.
 These steps undergo repetitions that help ML technologies learn the expected pattern and compare it to the behavior of the program.
 When it detects some deviations, the ML algorithms mark it as a potential error.
 After this, QA specialists manually intervene during the testing process to see if the identified bug is a real problem.
 The QA experts conduct final verifications to decide what to do next.

 Activity #2.
 Optimize test automation with self-healing AI functions